rizac/sdaas/README.md

 <img width="100%" src="outlierspaper-img008.png">
 <br>
 Anomaly scores for four different channels (a) to (d).
-Each dot represents a recorded waveform segment of variable length (mostly around 2min)
+Each dot represents a recorded waveform segment of variable length
 </td>
 </tr>
 </table>